• Facebook

 • Pour in melted butter and stir with a fork until large crumbs form.

-• Chill the rest of the crumbs while the dough finishes rising.
+• Set the crumbs aside while the dough finishes rising.

 Assemble the Rolls: